 As a part of the SR3 Program, WSSC has created an interactive map which provides up-to-date information on repair work across the entire service area.
 You can type in your address to start the search.
-Click the icon on the left to get started!
+Click the icon to the left to get started!

-WSSC’s strategic vision is to be a world class provider of safe, reliable water/wastewater services that protect the health, safety and quality of life for its customers in Montgomery and Prince George’s counties.
+WSSC’s strategic vision is to be a world-class provider of safe, reliable water/wastewater services that protect the health, safety, and quality of life for its customers in Montgomery and Prince George’s counties.
 WSSC is entrusted by the 1.8 million residents it serves to provide safe and reliable water to customers and return clean water to the environment.
 To date, drinking water provided by WSSC has always met or exceeded federal standards.
 In addition to providing clean, safe drinking water, the effective handling of wastewater is also critical to the safety and health of people and the environment.

 Wastewater is a broadly descriptive term generally used to mean any water that has been used by people and discharged into a sewer system.
 Sources of wastewater include domestic residences, commercial properties, industrial operations or agriculture.
 Municipal wastewater contains a broad spectrum of contaminants resulting from the mixing of wastewaters from different sources.
-Pollutants within wastewater can include pathogens (e.g., bacteria, viruses and microscopic parasites), organic particles, soluble organic material, inorganic particles, toxins (e.g., pesticides, poisons and herbicides), pharmaceuticals, household wastes, and even dissolved gasses.
+Pollutants within wastewater can include pathogens (e.g., bacteria, viruses, and microscopic parasites), organic particles, soluble organic material, inorganic particles, toxins (e.g., pesticides, poisons, and herbicides), pharmaceuticals, household wastes, and even dissolved gasses.
 Some homes are not served by a public sewer system and use septic systems to manage their wastewater.

-Part of WSSC’s commitment to water quality includes the Sewer Repair, Replacement and Rehabilitation Program (SR3 Program).
+Part of WSSC’s commitment to water quality includes the Sewer Repair, Replacement, and Rehabilitation Program (SR3 Program).
 In response to a Consent Decree to address water pollution, in July of 2005 WSSC joined with other individuals and groups concerned with water quality and agreed on a comprehensive plan to dramatically minimize (and where possible, to eliminate) sanitary sewer overflows (SSOs).
 The SR3 Program includes comprehensive sewer basin studies coupled with sewer main, manhole and house connection reconstruction and replacement.
 Visit the SR3 Program page for more detailed information about the SSO Consent Decree, upcoming survey work or construction activities, right of entry program, project updates, outreach materials, frequently asked questions, and information on who to contact if you have other questions.